 We sat on a bench there for ages trying to kill time, but after our backsides started getting numb we made our way along the side of the marina towards the super yachts we could see on the other side.

 There were two yachts moored up at the location we went too, one of which was 'Dilbar', registered in Georgetown.
 We had seen her before anchored off Antibes in France.
 She is the largest superyacht in the world, is owned by Russian billionaire Alisher Usmanov and cost $800,000,000.
-She's far bigger than any warship the Royal Navy has, apart from our two new aircraft carriers which are very large, exceedingly expensive and a complete waste of money as they are capable only of bullying third world countries around the globe because if we used them against a superpower like Russia or China they wouldn't last longer than 48 hours.
+She's far bigger than any warship the Royal Navy has, apart from our two new aircraft carriers which are very large, exceedingly expensive and a complete waste of money as they are capable only of intimidating little brown chaps in developing countries around the globe because if we used them against a superpower like Russia or China they'd be sunk within 48 hours.

 Then we wandered off to find the cathedral which we didn't bother going in as it was seven Euros and The Chef wasn't at all bothered.
 So we sat down on the edge of a square outside and watch street entertainers and general hustlers at work.

 My how the time was dragging, so we popped in to a coffee shop and had the UK equivalent of half a cup of coffee each.
 Then we made our way back to the coach pickup point which was at Place Catalunya which is Spanish for 'Our poor version of Trafalgar Square, but unlike you we've kept the pigeon shit'.

 Our 17:00 coach was a welcomed sight and we arrived back at Camping Barcelona at about 17:45.
 We weren't very hungry and so settled for soup and a fresh baguette this evening.

 Fortunately there had been very little coughing or sneezing during the day.
 I don't think the coronavirus epidemic has quite reached here yet.